 However, it’s important to remember that just because you’re starting college one year later than everyone else, it doesn’t mean you aren’t also learning and experiencing new things.

 During your gap year you’re bound to make friends and pick up important life lessons.
-And the FOMO factor works both ways – your friends in college will probably be envious of your freedom and travel opportunities.
+And the FOMO (fear of missing out) factor works both ways – your friends in college will probably be envious of your freedom and travel opportunities.

-5) Later down the line, potential employers might view your gap year as a vacation
+5) Potential employers might view your gap year as a vacation

-As gap years become more common, more employers are recognizing their benefit, especially when there is international service or volunteer work involved.
+As gap years become more common, more employers are recognising their benefit, especially when there is international service or volunteer work involved.

-However, you need to be able to pinpoint the benefits of your gap year and communicate those effectively on your resume, otherwise it looks like you just went on vacation for a year.
+However, you need to be able to pinpoint the benefits of your gap year and communicate those effectively on your resume, otherwise it could look like you just went on vacation for a year.